Flatfoot 56: 2011–2017: Signing to Paper + Plastick and Toil

 While on tour in 2011, Flatfoot 56 played at Summerfest in Milwaukee with Less than Jake.
 Less than Jake drummer Vinnie Fiorello, owner of Paper + Plastick Records, saw the band play and was impressed by their energy and performance.
 When he discovered that the band was looking for a record label, he offered to sign them.
 Paper + Plastick officially announced the signing in October 2011.
 The band reteamed with Black Thorn producer Johnny Rioux, feeling the familiarity would allow them to work more freely, and recorded the album in January 2012 at Atlas Studios in Chicago.
 The album, Toil, was released on July 30, 2012 and received favorable reviews from Alternative Press and AbsolutePunk, with the latter writing: "It's not every day you come across a Christian group that's unabashedly liberal politically.
 On Toil, it's much less a gimmick and much more a reflection of the band's genuity – their working class roots and the ability they have to combine faith, culture and song to stand up for them.
 That, to me, deserves a respect that runs deeper than the freshness, or lack thereof, of a melody."

-2017–present: Sailor's Grave, Odd Boat, and other recordings
+2017–2022: Sailor's Grave, Odd Boat, and other recordings

 In 2017, the band crowdfunded a seventh studio album, Odd Boat, released through Sailor's Grave Records.
 The record spawned two singles, "Cain" and the title track.
 The group also released an EP, The Vancouver Sessions, through Sailor's Grave the following year.

 In 2022, the band released a split EP with The Rumjacks, spawning the singles "Mud" and "Sorry".

+2026: Signing to Pirates Press Records

+On June 4, 2026 the band announced their official signing to Pirates Press Records.